4GeeksAcademy/machine-learning-content/export/probability.md

 **Infinite series**

-We have a sequence of numbers ai, indexed by i, where i ranges from 1 to infinity.
+We have a sequence of numbers $ai$, indexed by $i$, where $i$ ranges from $1$ to infinity.
 Then we have an infinite sequence.
 We want to add the terms of that sequence together.

 So, what is an infinite series?

-The infinite series is defined as the limit, as n goes to infinity, of the finite series in which we add only the first n terms in the series.
-The situation is more complicated if the terms ai can have different signs.
+The infinite series is defined as the limit, as $n$ goes to infinity, of the finite series in which we add only the first $n$ terms in the series.
+The situation is more complicated if the terms $ai$ can have different signs.
 In that case, it's possible that the limit does not exist, and so the series is not well defined.

 **Countable vs Uncountable sets**